-[Editor’s Note: I am not an asset protection, legal, financial, or tax expert.
-I can only tell you the things I’ve learned when researching whether an LLC is the appropriate structure for my holding my own rental properties.
+[Editor’s Note: I am not asset protection, legal, financial, or tax expert.
+I can only tell you the things I've learned when researching whether an LLC is the appropriate structure for holding my own rental properties.
 Please consult a professional being making any decisions in this arena.]

 Should you form an LLC and put your rental properties in it?

 If you have rental properties or are looking to purchase some, the question of whether or not to form a Limited Liability Company (LLC) has probably come up at some point.
-I see this question posed quite often on related forums, as well as on the Passive Income M.D.
-Facebook Community.
+I see this question posed quite often on related forums, as well as on the Passive Income Docs Facebook Page.
 LLCs can be a great way to protect yourself and your assets, and as an owner of several rental properties in various states, I’ve pondered this question myself.

 Unfortunately, it’s never completely cut and dry.
 There are many factors at play, particularly asset protection and taxation issues, that need to be considered before making this decision.
 For some, it may be better to simply increase your insurance coverage.
 But finding unbiased advice on this question can be difficult.

 If you ask an entity lawyer whether you should form an LLC, they’ll say yes.
 If you ask an insurance agent whether you should increase your liability and umbrella insurance instead, they’ll say yes.
 The old saying, “Never ask a barber if you need a haircut,” seems to hold true.